Also see: Music Box/Fonda: interior views

 1965 - A fine "Cat Ballou" signage view by Sid Avery that appears on the MPTV website.

 1965 - A peek in the boxoffice.
-Thanks to Ken McIntyre for posting the photo on the Facebook page Photos of Los Angeles.
+Thanks to Ken McIntyre for sharing the the photo in a post for the private Facebook group Photos of Los Angeles.

 1965 - A great photo from the Ricard Wojcik collection.
 We're looking northeast with the back of the Pix's stagehouse in the center of the photo.
 Richard posted it on the Facebook page Vintage Los Angeles where it provoked many comments.